What is Cobby versus Deer?

 Deer and Cobby are slang terms used to describe pet quality chihuahuas only.
 Teacup is also a slang term used in marketing those chihuahuas on the smallest end of the breed.
 The American Kennel Club (AKC) standard for show quality chihuahuas is very particular, has only weight requirements, not size requirements and does not break out the differences in the breed into deer, cobby or teacup.
 Chihuahuas come in all colors and all sizes from eight ounces to 15 pounds in any combination of styles: cobby or deer, longhair or shorthair and anything inbetween.

 What is cobby?
-Short, stout, compact with an "apple" head and short snout.
+Short legs, stout and compact body with an "apple" head and short snout.
 On the other hand, deer is slim bodied, long legged, has larger ears, has a longer nose and a sloping forehead.
 Chihuahuas can be any combination of those two types: cobby body with deer legs, deer head with cobby bodies, all cobby or all deer and so on.
 And!!
 You can get these different combinations all in the same litter!!
 By the same token, you can get longhair and shorthair puppies in the same litter.
 Body style has no bearing on whether they will have long or short hair, it could be any of them!

 We had four - now only three -chihuahuas and none of them looked alike!!
 All our dogs are purebred and paperable, though we opted not to register any of ours and had all of them "fixed."
 We have a "monster" cobby shorthair - not exactly bred to standard.
 We have a tiny four pound show quality cobby longhair.
 We have a six pound deer longhair who is beautiful in motion and all gangly in hand.
 No longer with us was the six pound female who was a longhair cobby with a deer head.